• Skip to primary navigation

 cooking brown rice risotto

-• Consider frying your brown rice in some onions and spices like curry.
-This will give you a spicy colorful risotto.
+• Consider frying your brown rice with some onions and spices like curry.
+This will give you a spicy, colorful risotto.

-• Bron rice risotto has more flavor when made with a broth.
-Using vegetable homemade broth will enhance the taste, making your brown rice risotto super delicious.
+• Bron rice risotto has more flavor when made with broth.
+Using homemade vegetable broth will enhance the taste, making your brown rice risotto super delicious.

 • Once you add the hot broth or boiling water, you will leave the risotto to simmer without your presence.